 However, custom ROMs are not officially supported and require a lot of work to install and manage, far more than the average Android user might want to do or even have the technical know-how, but many use and love custom ROMs.

 Custom ROMs allow people to buy hardware they like and install an operating system on Android by removing the manufacturer’s software customizations and upgrading the operating system to the latest version.
-Popular cell phones are more likely to be supported, although over time manufacturers make it more difficult for developers and ROM hackers to gain the access needed to create ROMs for the devices.
+Popular cell phones are more likely to be supported, although over time, manufacturers make it more difficult for developers and ROM hackers to gain the necessary access to create ROMs for the devices.

 The best thing you can do if custom ROMs are interesting to you is to explore the developers’ forums for as much information as you can about your particular device.
 Ironically, Google phones will also be some of the friendlier devices for customization because Google allows the boot loader to be unlocked, removing security that prevents the operating system from being tampered with.